Chupafool/strato-aws-examples/terraform/README.md

 ### Get the AWS ID for an image

 Whenever you want to use Terraform to create an instance in Symphony, you need to pass in the AMI ID of the image.
+This ID needs to be in AWS ID format.

 To get the AWS ID from Symphony: